+Rockefeller, Brown Put Bite On Working Man

+By Carl Goodman

-Rockefeller, Brown Put Bite On Working Man The difference between Democrats and Republicans was not readily apparent last week, as the leading Republican governor-Rockefeller of New York-and the leading Democratic governor working people for new taxes.
+The difference between Democrats and Republicans was not readily apparent last week, as the leading Republican governor-Rockefeller of New York-and the leading Democratic governor ----

+(So now here's a riddle: How

+do you tell the difference be-

+Brown of California - both dug into the pockets of the Rockefeller last fall (although after Nov.
+4, AFL-CIO Presiworking people for new taxes.

+D.